-- Clearing the throat: Some people with GERD feel the need to clear their throats frequently, creating soreness and hoarseness.
+- Continuous cough: Some people with GERD feel the need to clear their throats frequently, creating soreness and hoarseness.

 - Dysphagia: This is difficulty swallowing when scar tissue forms in the esophageal lining from GERD.
-Narrowing of the esophagus can also lead to throat pain and dysphagia.
+Narrowing of the esophagus (benign esophageal stricture) can also lead to throat pain and dysphagia.

 In addition to sore throat, chronic and severe acid reflux that goes unmanaged can lead to a rare but serious condition called Barrett’s esophagus.
-This occurs when the lining of the esophagus changes its composition to resemble the lining of the intestines.
+This occurs when the lining of your esophagus changes its composition to resemble the lining of your intestines.

 Anywhere from 1.6 to 6.8 percent of adults in the United States develop Barrett’s esophagus.
 People with Barrett’s esophagus have a slightly increased risk of developing esophageal cancer.